April 26, 1956 –

 Lillian Burke’s climb to the champion- ship level in disabled track and field was an extremely rapid one.
 She began her athletic competition in 1975 and was a provincial record-holder by 1976.
 Amazingly, Lillian also became a Canadian champion that very same year.

-Blind in one eye and with only four per cent vision in her other eye, she began competing in track and field while attending the J.F.
-Ross School for the Blind in Brantford.
+Blind in one eye and with only four per cent vision in her other eye, she began competing in track and field while attending the W. Ross Macdonald School for the Blind in Brantford.

 Later, within her first year of competing after high school, and with husband Cyril acting as her coach, Lillian won the high jump championship in the Ontario Games for the Physically Disabled.
 At the time, she won silver medals in the 100 and 400-metre races as well as javelin.
 She added bronze medals in discus, long jump, and the three-kilometre walk.